HealthCheckbox

 • MRI or CT scan

-• Pelvic floor strength tests to assess the strength of the muscles and ligaments that support your:
+Strength tests for pelvic floor repair to assess the strength of the muscles and ligaments that support your:

 All operations carry risks.
-The risks of surgery for uterine prolapse are:
+The risks for uterine prolapse surgery are:

 • Infection